-Princeton Justice Initiative is the only 501(c)3 nonprofit poverty relief and legal aid organization in the country specifically aimed at lifting people out of poverty by offering holistic and individualized assistance.
+Princeton Justice Initiative is the only 501(c)3 nonprofit social impact and legal aid organization in the country specifically aimed at lifting people out of poverty by offering holistic and individualized assistance.

 Princeton Justice Initiative is an all-volunteer organization.
 Our volunteers come from diverse cultural, faith, socio-economic and professional backgrounds.

 They include people who have experienced poverty, attorneys, teachers, business executives, retirees, philanthropists, students and community and non-profit leaders from across the state.

 Working in Client Advocate Teams, we use our combined knowledge of both the law and community resources to provide legal advice, practical problem-solving guidance and mentorship to our clients.

 We work one-on-one with clients to weigh legal options while identifying practical and effective solutions individually tailored to respect each client’s particular circumstances and individual priorities.

 Our team’s collective and diverse knowledge and life experience is key to PJI’s ability as an organization to understand the the practical impact of poverty, its multi-dimensional and complex causes, and to identify pragmatic, effective, and novel solutions to help people in need.